iNikem/offheap/README.md

 jpoint
 ======

-This is demo project for JPoint conference, demostrating various means of using off-heap storage for data accumulation and manipulating.
+This is demo project for JPoint conference, demonstrating various means of using off-heap storage for data accumulation and manipulating.

 On this author's MacBook Pro, end results are as follows: